GoGirl Female Urination Device

 Here's what other sites are saying:

 Simply put, GoGirl is the way to stand up to crowded, disgusting, distant or non-existent bathrooms.
+It's a female urination device (sometimes called a FUD) that allows you to urinate while standing up.
 It's neat.
 It's discreet.
 It's hygienic.
+GoGirl is easy to use.
+Just lower your panties, and put GoGirl against your body, forming a seal.
+Aim and, well, pee.

 GoGirl is the way to stand up to crowded, disgusting, distant or non-existent bathrooms.
 It's a female urination device (sometimes called a FUD) that allows women to urinate while standing up.
 Made with flexible, medical grade silicone Fits easily into a purse, pocket, or glove compartment A must for travel and sports Item Specifications Gender Women's Includes Box/12